Sony loss forecast hammers Japan's electronics shares

 Panasonic, which shed around 17,000 jobs in the business year, trimmed its forecast for the number of flat-screen TVs it sold by 1 million to 18 million sets.

-By 2015, annual global sales of liquid crystal TVs will contract by 8 percent to $92 billion, according to flat panel industry research company DisplaySearch.
-Plasma sets, a market that Panasonic dominates, will shrink 38 percent to $7 billion.
+By 2015, annual global sales of liquid crystal TVs will contract by 8 percent to $92 billion (57 billion pounds), according to flat panel industry research company DisplaySearch.
+Plasma sets, a market that Panasonic dominates, will shrink 38 percent to $7 billion (4 billion pounds).

 Over 10 years, Panasonic has racked up a cumulative loss of 454 billion yen.